rottweiler dog sitting in a green field, smiling at the camera

 Rottweiler Care

 Rottweilers need to live in the home with their people.
 If they’re left alone in a backyard all the time, they can become bored, destructive, and aggressive.
 Although they’re large, Rottweilers are inactive indoors.
-A Rottweiler is a homebody, but he requires a fenced yard to protect him from traffic and because he can be aggressive toward other dogs and strangers who come onto his property.
+A Rottweiler is a homebody, but he requires a fenced yard to protect him from traffic, and he can be aggressive toward other dogs and strangers who come onto his property.

-An underground electronic fence can’t keep your Rottie in your yard if he really wants to get out.
-More important, it doesn’t prevent people or other animals from coming onto your property.
+An underground electronic fence can’t keep your Rottie in your yard if he wants to get out.
+More importantly, it doesn’t prevent people or other animals from coming onto your property.
 Put up a sign advising strangers and non-family members not to come onto your property without your escort.
 The Rottweiler’s energy level ranges from couch potato to whirlwind.
 Be sure to tell the breeder what kind of energy level suits you so she can help you choose the best puppy for your lifestyle.
 Moderately active Rottweilers will appreciate a couple of 10- to 20-minute walks each day.

 They also enjoy playing with balls and going hiking.
 More energetic Rotties may need longer exercise times and more structured activities.
 Their athleticism, intelligence, and trainability make them well suited to agility and obedience competition, as well as tracking, therapy work, and their traditional job, pulling a cart or wagon.
 Perfect for parades!
 When training your Rottweiler, remember that he thrives on mental stimulation.
 He likes to learn new things and is eager to please you.
 He might sometimes be willful, with a “Show me why I should do this” attitude.
 Be fair, consistent, and firm, and your Rottweiler will reward you with his quick learning ability.
 Your Rottweiler shouldn’t be difficult to housetrain given a consistent schedule, no opportunities to have accidents in the house, and positive reinforcement when he potties outdoors.